Cassano d'Adda: History

 Other historical people who stopped in Cassano include Napoleon Bonaparte in 1796 and 1807, and King Victor Emmanuel II and Emperor Napoleon III in 1859, just before the Battle of Solferino.

 Linificio

-Two artificial canals (the Muzza Canal on the south-east border and the Naviglio Martesana on the northern border) connect the Adda River with Lodi and Milano respectively, making Cassano an important agricultural town and then (thanks to hydroelectric power) an industrial one during the 19th century.
-The Linificio is a monument to this industrial past, with its 'worker village', very similar as a concept to Crespi d'Adda.
+Two artificial canals (the Muzza Canal on the south-east border and the Naviglio Martesana on the northern border) connect the Adda River with Lodi and Milan respectively, making Cassano an important agricultural town and then (thanks to hydroelectric power) an industrial one during the 19th century.
+The Linificio is a monument to this industrial past, with its 'worker village', very similar in concept to Crespi d'Adda.